What does the special counsel do?

 That last point gives him quite a broad remit, with observers suggesting that he will also determine if the president himself has committed any wrongdoing.

-So far, his investigation has ventured into work done by Trump advisers Paul Manafort and Rick Gates before they joined Team Trump: both have been charged with conspiracy to launder money after work done in Ukraine.
+So far, his investigation has ventured into work done by former Trump advisers and Russian nationals.
+Thirty-four people have been charged with wrongdoing.

 Read more